alissonsol/Archive/projects/examples/website/components/frontend/website/website.md

 ## Running the docker image locally

 - You may start debugging the Docker build in Visual Studio.
 This will run the container usually tagged as `website:dev`, with name `website`.
 Stopping the debugging may leave it running.
-- You can use the CMD script `frontend/website/docker-run-dev`, which will build an image tagged as `yuruna/website:latest` and then run it with name `yuruna-website`.
+- You can use the CMD script `frontend/website/docker-run-dev`, which will build an image tagged as `yrn42website-prefix/website:latest` and then run it with name `yrn42website-prefix-website`.
   - If coming directly to this step, check if the Docker file sharing is enable for the `C:\` drive (or whichever is needed).
 Information about sharing is in item above.
   - Check if the password in the command matches the one used when trusting the development certificates.
   - Open in browser: `https://localhost:8001/`